 While it can be tempting to just continually send these people promotional emails for your service, that approach isn’t likely to get you the best results.

-For whatever reason, these people have shown strong initial interest but not yet chosen to go ahead with using your product or service, so just continually promoting your business to them won’t change that.
+For whatever reason, these people have shown strong initial interest, but haven’t yet chosen to go ahead with using your product or service.
+Continually promoting your business to them won’t change that.

 In the case of our example carpet cleaning company, that might be the hidden health dangers of having unclean carpets, and the advantages of using professional carpet cleaning services over doing it themselves.

-The best way to achieve this is to set up an automated series of emails that go out to leads who make an enquiry but don’t go on to become customers.
+The best way to achieve this is to set up an automated series of emails that goes out to leads who make an inquiry but don’t go on to become customers.

-The early emails should be mainly focused on adding value and educating your leads, and as time goes on and you build a relationship with them then your emails can become more promotional.
+The early emails should be mainly focused on adding value and educating your leads that help you to build a relationship with them over time.
+Then your emails can become more promotional.

 Continuing using the fictitious carpet cleaning company as an example, let’s dive in and see how each email could look.